bennotkin/ukraine-corner/analysis.md

   A blogpost with brief regional breakdowns of spillover effects.
 While the summaries are short, they offer a regional specificity lacking in the longer reports.

-- Foreign Policy, 22 January 2022, ["A Russia-Ukraine War Could Ripple Across Africa and Asia"](https://foreignpolicy.com/2022/01/22/russia-ukraine-war-grain-exports-africa-asia/) (Paywall)

-  `Food`

-  A pre-invasion forecast of how the invasion could affect African and Asian states, with special focus on wheat production.

 ### Africa
 - Africa Policy Research Institute, ["Tracking what the Russia-Ukraine war means for Africa"](https://afripoli.org/tracking-what-the-russia-ukraine-war-means-for-africa)